Coined Cuisine

 Headshot of Shani, founder of Coined Cuisine

 Flavorful, juicy seared flank steak.
 Perfectly charred corn tortillas.
 Fresh, citrusy chimichurri sauce.
-And all of your favorite toppings.
+Plus, all of your favorite toppings.
 Chimichurri Flank Steak Tacos are an absolute must for your next Latin-themed dinner!

 Ingredients

 • Flank Steak (or Skirt Steak) - Flank steak is usually pretty budget-friendly at the store.
-You can also sub for skirt steak if you find that.
 Below, I show you how to make flank steak extra tender!

 • The Steak Marinade - To make flank steak tender, you need a great marinade.
-We're using a a quick and easy citrus steak marinade made with limes, olive oil, and spices.
+We're using a a quick and easy citrus steak marinade made with lime/lemon, olive oil, molasses, and spices.

 • Tangy Chimichurri Sauce - This is an authentic Argentinian sauce that goes good on almost anything.
 The recipe is incredibly simple to make - just add your fresh herbs and spices to a food processor or blender and let the machine do all the work for you.